-The good: I woke up on May 16 knowing that I’d be spending two days in El Paso, seeing the Pacific Coast League’s Chihuahuas play the beautiful Southwest University Park and staying in an awesome hotel across the street from the ballpark.
+The good: I woke up on May 16 knowing that I’d be spending two days in El Paso, seeing the Pacific Coast League’s Chihuahuas play at the beautiful Southwest University Park and staying in an awesome hotel across the street from the ballpark.

 The bad: My alarm went off at 3:30 a.m. that morning.